- Medical School - Kakatiya Medical College, India (1993-1999)

 She serves as an ad hoc reviewer for Nutrition and Dietetics and the European Journal of Gastroenterology and Hepatology, among other publications.

-Dr. Vemulapalli was included in D Magazine's Best Doctors list for 2018.
+Dr. Vemulapalli was included in D Magazine's Best Doctors list for 2018 and 2020.

 Meet Dr. Vemulapalli